Indigenous peoples in Paraguay

 Indigenous peoples in Paraguay, or Native Paraguayans, include 17 ethnic groups belonging to five language families.
-While only a 1.7% of Paraguay's population is fully indigenous, 75% of the population identifies as being partially of indigenous descent; however, the majority do not identify as being indigenous but as Mestizos.
+While only a 1.7% of Paraguay's population is fully indigenous, 75% of the population identifies as being partially of indigenous descent; however, the majority does not identify as being indigenous but as Mestizos.
 Most of the native population lives in the northwestern part of the country, the Gran Chaco.

 Population

-The Second National Indigenous Census, conducted in 2002, recording approximately 87,099 people, or 1.7% of the country's population, as being indigenous; however, as many as 75% of the Paraguayan population is mestizo, that is of partial Indian descent.
+The Second National Indigenous Census, conducted in 2002, recording approximately 87,099 people, or 1.7% of the country's population, as being indigenous; however, as many as 75% of the Paraguayan population is mestizo, that is of partial Amerindian descent.
 Since the late 20th century, the indigenous population is growing faster than the rest of the population.
 As of 2002, 47.1% of the native population was 14 years old or younger.

 Settlement

 An increasing percentage of the registered indigenous population lives in the northwestern region of Paraguay.
 The 1981 census reported 32.8% of the indigenous peoples living there, while 44.2% lived there in 1992, and 50.7% in 2002.
 The majority of indigenous peoples live in rural areas in 412 indigenous communities.

+Indigenous reserves are in place to protect uncontacted peoples and other isolated communities.